aappddeevv/scalajs-reaction/README.md

 object MyComponent {
   trait Props ...

-  // A standard scala function is a val val render: Props => ReactNode = props => div(s"hello ${props.name}")
+  // A standard scala function is a val, but its better to type it as ReactFC[Props] val render: Props => ReactNode = props => div(s"hello ${props.name}")

-  // A standard def scala function def render(props: Props): ReactNode = div(s"hello ${props.name}")
+  // A standard def scala function, it's better to use a val
+  //def render(props: Props): ReactNode = div(s"hello ${props.name}")

   // ReactElementTuple causes scala=>js function conversion using standard scala methods def apply(props: Props): ReactElementTuple = (render, props)

   // r convert using the `.elementWith` extension method which reads nicely
-  // This is what I use alot.
-  def apply(props: Props) = render.elementWith(props)
+  // This is what I usually use. def apply(props: Props) = render.elementWith(props)
 }
 ````